shashankvish0010/dashboard/README.md

 ## Backend:

 - Node JS, Javascript, Express JS.
-- Split your terminals and be at you root directory then,
+- Split your terminals and be at your root directory then,
 - cd backend
 - npm install, To install all the necessary packages and dependencies.
 - npm run dev, will start Node server at http://localhost:8000